roma-p/vit/etc/j.md

     needs to separate "commit id" from "commit file". needed to cheeckout by commit.
 But might be useful elsewhere.

+-> if not rebase but modification...
+Raises ChangeToCommit.
+So conflict... but because of exclusive commit shall be ok..
+-> when cleaning: if file no longer exists, removed from tracked file.

+TAG:
+    - tag normal
+    - auto versionning.
+    - auto tag by branch?

 # 09/08/22 -------------------------------------------------------------------

 unit test every command, 100% !!!